AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 The Universal Editor is a versatile visual editor that is part of Adobe Experience Manager Sites.
 It enables authors to do what-you-see-is-what-you-get (WYSIWYG) editing of any headless experience.

-* Authors benefit from the Universal Editor’s flexibility as it is supports same consistent visual editing for all forms of AEM headless content.
+* Authors benefit from the Universal Editor’s flexibility as it is supports the same consistent visual editing for all forms of AEM headless content.
 * Developers benefit from Universal Editor’s versatility as it also supports true decoupling of the implementation.
 It allows developers to utilize virtually any framework or architecture of their choice, without imposing any SDK or technology constraints.

 Please see the [AEM as a Cloud Service documentation on the Universal Editor](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/universal-editor/introduction) for more detail.